 Fortunately, it appears the thief did not get very far because our shop owner and her friend find her eating the stolen cupcakes right outside of the crime scene.
 Let’s just say things did not end very well for the thief when the cops were called.
 She was arrested, and the cupcakes were returned to their rightful owner.
 The shop owner celebrated the recovery of her cupcakes… with what else?
 The cupcakes!

-I’m not lying when I say, “honesty is always the best policy.”
+We’re not lying when we say, “honesty is always the best policy.”

 The Cupcake Mystery in Paris has a great lesson for everyone, but the comic book has personal significance for Rachel as well.
 She dedicated the book to her mom, who gave her the comic book kit for Christmas, as a birthday gift.
 She says her mom likes books, so what better gift than a book written and illustrated by her own daughter!
 Rachel not only writes and illustrates thoughtful books, but she is also a thoughtful person.